 Change your project's type

-You can't directly change your project's type, but you can create a new project of a different type and move all of the issues into it.
-For example, if you have both Jira Work Management and Jira Software, you can create a software project and move all of the issues over from a business project to get finer control over your project's workflow, board settings and more.
+You can't directly change your project's type, but you can create a new project of a different type and move all of the work items into it.
+For example, if you have both a business project and a software project, you can create a software project and move all of the work items over from a business project to get finer control over your project's workflow, board settings and more.

 Using a different project type means changing the way your users work in that project.